 Your top 5 financial ‘to-dos’ for spring

-There are also 5 very-important financial ‘to-dos’ for spring, according to the financial experts at Educators.
+There are also 5 important financial ‘to-dos’, according to our very own financial experts:

-This annual financial task may be an obvious ‘to do’ for many.
-However, a statistic from the CRA states that two-thirds of Canadian taxpayers file their returns within the final days and weeks of the April 30th deadline.
+This annual financial task may be an obvious ‘to-do’ for many.
+However, according to the CRA, two-thirds of Canadian taxpayers file their returns within the final days and weeks of the deadline.

-- More time to check (and double-check) that you haven’t missed any eligible tax credits.
+- Having more time to check (and double-check) that you haven’t missed any eligible tax credits

-- Access to any tax refund you may have coming your way sooner, rather than later.
-(A reason that should really ‘light the fire’ to file early.)
+- The ability to access any tax refund you may have coming your way, sooner—rather than later

-Karen’s suggested tax-related reading: Tax-time tips to maximize your return.
+Matthew’s suggested tax-related reading: The deadline is April 30th: here are some tax time tips to maximize your return.

-#2: Financial maintenance (Kola Deru – Certified Financial Planner professional)
+#2: Financial maintenance (Graham Walker – Certified Financial Planner professional)

-With RRSP season behind us and tax season in full swing, personal finance is top of mind.
-Which is why I suggest adding ‘financial maintenance’ to your list of spring-cleaning tasks.
+With RRSP season behind us and tax season about to wrap up, personal finances are definitely top of mind.
+This is why I suggest adding financial maintenance to your list of spring-cleaning tasks.

 What makes this particular ‘to-do’ so important in my opinion?
 Well, life happens.

 What does this mean?
-It means that education members get married/divorced, have kids, buy a home, retire and start collecting their pension.
+Well, education members get married/divorced, have kids, buy a home, retire, and start collecting their pension.
 All of those little things can add up to big changes in your budget—which can then impact your overall financial goals.
 That’s why it’s a good idea to review your financial situation, including your investment plan, at least once a year.

 - Review budget